Non-Center Course at Occidental, CA in December

 Clothing:

-• Bring enough comfortable, warm loose-fitting clothing for 10 days.
-Laundry is limited to hand-washing in basins
+• Bring enough comfortable, warm loose-fitting clothing for 10 days as only washing facilities are limited to hand-washing in basins.

 • Jackets, sweaters or shawl, hats, gloves etc.